GrewalCreator/FitnessFusion/README.md

 #### /addMembers
 This endpoint is used to add new users to the database and should be used for registration purposes.
 Information Regarding the input parameters and expected output can be found [here](https://www.postman.com/telecoms-saganist-9479667/workspace/postconnect/request/19276775-2552fd9d-063d-43f8-9704-6e557e8c4a3f?tab=body) or using the link above

+#### /login
+This endpoint is used to verify the users login credentials.
+Using addMembers, the password was hashed and stored in the database as binary data. /login will check against the hashed password to verify the correct password.
+Information Regarding the input parameters and expected output can be found [here](https://www.postman.com/telecoms-saganist-9479667/workspace/postconnect/request/19276775-2552fd9d-063d-43f8-9704-6e557e8c4a3f?tab=body) or using the link above